 The Cottage Beyond is only 10 minutes from Junction 26 on the M5, yet enjoys the unspoilt natural beauty and calm of rolling green rural countryside.
 We often describe our immediate area as living in the boondooks – a land hidden from the outside world.
 A secret, perfect world, yet not far from civilisation.
 There are lovely walks to take around the farm, our own animals to see and plenty of wildlife.
 You’ll be spoilt for choice with all that’s on offer in and around the house and farm.

 Indoors, there are books to suit all ages, chess, backgammon, family board games and table football.
-SKY Sports & Movies, DVD players, surround sound and Wi-fi are all on hand.
+Smart TV's in lounge & Snug, DVD players, surround sound and Wi-fi are all on hand.
 In the Snug is a “toy cupboard” packed toys for the younger members of your group.

 Across the lawn, the Spa Hall beckons, with its shimmering indoor heated pool, hot tub and sauna, and stylish recliners, all for your exclusive use.
 Beautiful landscaped gardens offer space for sports and games, a safety enclosed trampoline, swings and slide, tree seats and plenty of quiet corners to retreat to with a book.
 You can cook up a barbecue (charcoal available at extra cost) and dine outdoors, lounge on bean bags or chat on the swing seat.
 In summer months we offer the use of our badminton, clock golf and croquet sets.